steltze/custom-qcodes-setup/README.md

 QCoDeS instrument drivers and measurement scripts for LPENS-Quantic's superconducting-circuit experiments.

+> **Note:** This project is not intended to be a standalone library.
+Rather, it serves as a reference implementation and provides preliminary instrument drivers not yet supported by the official [QCoDeS](https://github.com/QCoDeS/Qcodes) distribution or its [community drivers](https://github.com/QCoDeS/Qcodes_contrib_drivers) repository.

 ## Setup

 Dependencies and the virtual environment are managed with [uv](https://docs.astral.sh/uv/).